BSN Accelerated Second Degree Program

 What You’ll Learn

 Through our BSN Accelerated Second Degree Program, you’ll gain important nursing skills and medical knowledge.
-If you’re looking to change careers or earn your bachelor’s for your current nursing career, our BSN program will prepare you to sit for the NCLEX nurse licensing exam and become a registered nurse.
+If you’re looking to change careers, our BSN program will prepare you to sit for the NCLEX nurse licensing exam and become a registered nurse.
 University of Mary nursing program graduates have an NCLEX pass rate in the 90th percentile.
 When you graduate, you’ll be prepared to: